Concerns about Students and Student Complaints

 MSU CARES has a well trained team composed of members from the Office of the Dean of Students, University Police, Counseling and Psychological Services, Student Health Service, Residence Life, Disability Services, and Veteran Services who can assist with different situations as needed.
 The MSU CARES program offers quick links regarding Aggressive Students who may be manifesting diverse types of behaviors.

 PROCESS TIP: If you consider the situation to be an emergency, call 911.
 This will mobilize either the campus or city police, or both as needed and appropriate.
-The Dean of Students offers a Safety & Welfareprintable quick guide for faculty and staff regarding safety, mental health, disruptive behavior, personal crises, sexual assault/violence and academic difficulties, with guidelines for intervention.
-The Dean of Students offers the following advice:
+The Dean of Students offers a Safety & Welfare Guide Poster for faculty and staff regarding safety, mental health, disruptive behavior, personal crises, sexual assault/violence and academic difficulties, with guidelines for intervention.
+The Dean of Students offers the following Resources and Guidelines for Intervention:

 You can have a profound effect on students when you openly acknowledge that you are aware of their distress, are sincerely concerned about their welfare, and are willing to help them explore options.
 Whenever possible, we encourage you to speak directly and honestly to students if you sense academic or personal distress.